Affiliate Disclosure: Some links in this post are affiliate links. We may earn a small commission at no extra cost to you. Thanks for your support!

 Slightly near the city highway, this pho restaurant caught my eye with its many photo reviews.

-The restaurant is spacious with tables and wasn’t as busy as the previous places I mentioned above.
+The restaurant is spacious, with tables, and wasn’t as busy as the previous places I mentioned above.
 Besides myself, there were only two other locals there, and because of that, I didn’t have high hopes for the pho because it wasn’t busy.

 They had a spicy hot sauce in a jar for those who prefer a kick, and the hot sauce stood out to me, it was unique!